degencap777/spraoiAI/src/case-studies/kwikCover-platform-for-voluntary-and-group-benefits/index.md

 > Spraoi’s Kwikcover asset was configured to provide a customer experience
 > across products (Dental, Vision, Life, STD, LTD, Statutory Disability, Paid
-> Family Leave and Accident) across multiple stakeholder personas as elaborated
+> Family Leave and Accident) and multiple stakeholder personas as elaborated in
-> in the challenge.
-An integrated solution across the product suite with
+> the challenge.
+An integrated solution across the product suite with an
 > API-based integration with the client’s policy administration system was
 > delivered.